DavidWhitlock/PairingAndTddNov2015/README.md

 I'm interested to hear your about your initial thoughts about and experiences with pair programming and TDD.
 Let's conclude tonight's session with a discussion of what you've seen, what you like, and what you didn't like.

+## Relive the Magic

+Jason and David recorded their Pair Programming and TDD live coding and put it on the [YouTube](https://youtu.be/Q8xF5ooQ1ZY).
+Thank you to everyone who attended!